 - New Mexican cuisine is unlike that of any other place in the world.
 When visiting Albuquerque, some menu items you'll encounter are green chile, sopaipillas, biscochitos (New Mexico's state cookie), carne adovada and posole.
 For a taste of New Mexico, try El Pinto Authentic New Mexican Restaurant, El Bruno's Restaurante y Cantina, the Frontier Restaurant, Sadie's of New Mexico or El Patio de Albuquerque.

-- You can get pizza any way you like it in Albuquerque, from wood-fired-oven pizzas at Il Vicino Wood Oven Pizza, Farina Pizzeria or Amore Neapolitan Pizzeria to deep-dish pies at Pizza 9 to local-style ("The Duke City," "The 505") at Dion's.
+- You can get pizza any way you like it in Albuquerque, from wood-fired-oven pizzas at Il Vicino Wood Oven Pizza or Amore Neapolitan Pizzeria to deep-dish pies at Pizza 9 to local-style ("The Duke City," "The 505") at Dion's.

-- Eat local, fresh food at the inimitable Farm & Table and Los Poblanos Historic Inn & Organic Farm, both with farms on site-including a remarkable lavender farm at Los Poblanos.
+- Eat local, fresh food at the inimitable Farm & Table and Campo at Los Poblanos Historic Inn & Organic Farm, both with farms on site--including a lavender farm at Los Poblanos.

 - For a taste of historic adventure, enjoy a flat-iron steak at High Noon Restaurant & Saloon in Old Town.
 The saloon's building dates to the late 18th century.
 Or move up through history into the Route 66 era at the retro 66 Diner, where you can get your kicks and delicious shakes and burgers.

-- Whatever your cuisine craving, you'll find it in Albuquerque-from barbecue (The County Line) to Brazilian (Tucanos Brazilian Grill) to African-Caribbean (Jambo Cafe).
+- Whatever your cuisine craving, you'll find it in Albuquerque--from barbecue (The County Line) to Brazilian (Tucanos Brazilian Grill).

 Where to Drink

 Albuquerque is renowned for its craft brewing scene, earning the accolade of "one of America's best brew destinations" from Beer & Brewing Magazine.
-Popular watering holes include Marble Brewery, La Cumbre Brewing Company and Dialogue Brewing.
+Popular watering holes include Marble Brewery, Steel Bender Brewyard and La Cumbre Brewing Company.
 New Mexico also has a long tradition of viticulture; the region's first wine grapes were planted in 1629 in the Rio Grande Valley.
-Today oenophiles can enjoy a glass of red, white or bubbly at local wineries such as St. Clair Winery & Bistro, Casa Rondeña Winery and Gruet Winery.
+Today oenophiles can enjoy a glass of red, white or bubbly at local wineries such as D.H.
+Lescombes Winery & Bistro, Casa Rondeña Winery and Gruet Winery.

 Albuquerque Activities and Destinations